grislyeye/three-meet/pages/classes/wise.md

 ### Archetype

-Choose an archetype and gain it's features.
+Choose an archetype and gain its features.
 The Wise archetypes include:**Sorcerer**.

 ## Sorcerer